GIGABOOST.AI

 January 27, 2026

-In May 2026, the cost of a wasted hour is higher than ever.
-Venture capital is currently sitting on a record amount of dry powder, yet founders are spending an average of 40% of their fundraising cycles on "investor tourism."
-This is the phenomenon of taking meetings with people who have zero mathematical probability of writing you a check.
+In May 2026, the cost of a wasted hour is higher than ever. {{STAT:40%|Average share of fundraising cycles founders waste on "investor tourism" — meetings with VCs who cannot write a check}} This is the phenomenon of taking meetings with people who have zero mathematical probability of writing you a check.

 A "no" after three meetings is a failure of vetting, not just a failure of the pitch.
 Every minute you spend explaining your unit economics to an investor whose fund mandate excludes your sector is a minute you aren't spending on your product or with a high-conviction lead.
 To close a round in 2026, you must become an expert at negative selection — identifying the signs an investor is wrong for your deal before you even send the first email.